plotly/dash-sample-apps/.github/ISSUE_TEMPLATE/app-lifecycle.md

 # App name

+# App: Python version
 - [ ] This app is currently deployed on Dash Gallery: [url of deployment]
+- [ ] This app is new

+# App: R version
+- [ ] The Python version of this app is currently deployed on Dash Gallery: [url of deployment]
+- [ ] The R version of this app is currently deployed on DashR Gallery: [url of deployment]
 - [ ] This app is new

 # Current appearance